feldera/feldera/CONTRIBUTING.md

 Be sure to add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.

-### Closing a pull request
+### Merging a pull request

 Since we run benchmarks as part of CI it's good practice to preserve the commit IDs of the feature branch we've worked on (and benchmarked).
 Unfortunately, [the github UI does not have support for this](https://github.com/community/community/discussions/4618)
 (it only allows rebase, squash and merge commits to close PRs).
-Therefore, it's recommended to close and merge PRs using the following git CLI invocation:
+Therefore, it's recommended to merge PRs using the following git CLI invocation:

 ```shell
 git checkout main